sjfke/nonbleedingedge/cheatsheets/powershell-scripts.rst

 you can download or you can access the `.Net APIs <https://docs.microsoft.com/en-us/dotnet/api>`_ directly, a good example being `ArrayLists <https://docs.microsoft.com/en-us/dotnet/api/system.collections.arraylist>`_ which are dynamic in size unlike a *PowerShell Array*.

 In common with other object oriented languages, ``PowerShell`` has features such *inheritance*, *subclasses*, *getters*, *setters*, *modules* etc.
-Functions support both ``named`` and ``positional`` arguments, which can be mixed, often make the intention more confusing.
-It is often clearer to use `splatting <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>`_ rather than individual name or positional parameters.
+Functions and methods support both ``named`` and ``positional`` arguments, that can be mixed liberally, but done inappropriately can make the intention more confusing.
+Often it is clearer to use `splatting <https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_splatting>`_ rather than individual name or positional parameters.

 Useful starting points when learning about the language: